-The pourover method describes any brew method that works on gravity pulling water through ground coffee such as a V60 or Chemex.
-The key differences between all the pourover methods from using a traditional cloth, a thick Chemex filter paper or a thinner V60 paper is simply the thickness of your paper or alternative.
-An easy guide to follow is the thicker the paper, the less ‘body’ or the thinner and more delicate your coffee will be as it will let less dissolved solids through the paper to your favourite cup.
+The pourover method describes any brew method that works on gravity pulling water through ground coffee such as a Stagg Dripper or Chemex.
+One of the key differences between all the pourover methods from using a traditional cloth, a Chemex filter paper or a Stagg paper is simply the thickness of your paper or paper-like alternative.
+An easy guide to follow is the thicker the paper, the less ‘body’ or the thinner the paper the more delicate your coffee will be as it will let less dissolved solids through the paper to your favourite cup.

 Weighing scales or a trusty scoop.

 A kettle or nearly boiling water c.
 95’C.

 Heat 250g water to almost boiling point (94’C-96’C).

 Grind 15g coffee to a medium grind (similar to a coarse sand).

 Rinse filter paper and preheat your mug.